-New York Court Declares Fantasy Sports Betting UnconstitutionalNovember 2018 – Advisories
+New York Court Declares Fantasy Sports Betting UnconstitutionalAugust 31, 2020 – Advisories

 Interactive fantasy sports (“IFS”) is a growing industry.
-According to the Fantasy Sports Trade Association, Americans spend over $7 billion annually on IFS.
-And IFS’s appeal isn’t restricted to players – states like IFS for the tax revenues.
-For approximately half of 2016, fantasy sports generated more than $2.3 million in tax revenues in New York.
+According to the Fantasy Sports & Games Association, Americans spend over $7 billion annually on IFS.
+And IFS’s appeal is not restricted to players – states like IFS for the millions of dollars in annual tax revenues they generate and colleges and universities increasingly are approving IFS for intercollegiate play and tournaments.

 When competing in a fantasy sports league, a contestant pays an entry fee to select a fantasy roster of real-life players.
 Generally, leagues have a guaranteed pool for winners.
-The contestant’s roster is scored based on a combination of statistics of each player on the roster.
+The contestant’s roster is scored based on a combination of statistics for each player on the roster.
 Algorithms tally the scores by using calculations too complex for most contestants to do on their own.
-As IFS websites like to boast, creating a winning line-up involves many of the same skill-based judgments that a coach or general manager would make – evaluating match-ups, game conditions, players’ capabilities, momentum, motivation – all with the constraints of a salary cap and draft to limit player selection.
+As IFS websites like to boast, creating a winning line-up involves many of the same skill-based judgments that a coach, athletic director or general manager would make – evaluating match-ups, game conditions, players’ capabilities, momentum, motivation – all with the constraints of a salary cap and draft to limit player selection.
 A contestant can maximize her or his chances of success by following the news and interpreting the thousands of bits of sports info generated each day.

-The Fantasy Sports Trade Association estimates that 59.3 million North Americans play either traditional or daily fantasy sports as of 2017, resulting in the IFS industry as a whole receiving over $3.2 billion in revenue in 2017.
-There are two major websites that run daily fantasy leagues and control over 90% of the market: DraftKings and FanDuel.
+The Fantasy Sports & Gaming Association estimates that over 59 million North Americans play either traditional or daily fantasy sports as of 2018, resulting in the IFS industry as a whole receiving over $7 billion in revenue in 2018.
+There are two major websites that run daily fantasy leagues: DraftKings and FanDuel.

-A number of state courts have ruled that IFS is gambling, including Illinois, Nevada, New York, Texas, and Hawaii.
+A number of states have ruled that IFS is gambling and, therefore, is barred under the state’s criminal laws.
+The states so holding include Illinois, Nevada, New York, Texas and Hawaii.
 Other states permit IFS under a regulatory scheme that produces significant tax revenues.
-Those states include Massachusetts, Virginia, Illinois, and New York.
-Still other states—Arizona, Iowa, Louisiana, Montana, and Washington—deem IFS illegal.
+They have done so by enacting legislation that exempts IFS from the state’s gambling laws.
+These states include Massachusetts, Virginia and Illinois.
+Still other states – Idaho, Wisconsin, Utah and Wyoming – deem IFS illegal under their criminal laws.

 The New York Experience